Dr. Juan C. Angara Airport

 Dr. Juan C. Angara Airport (Paliparang Dr. Juan C. Angara, Pagtayaban ti Dr. Juan C. Angara), also known as Baler Airport (IATA: BQA, ICAO: RPUR), is an airport serving the general area of Baler, the capital of the province of Aurora, located in the province of Aurora in the Philippines.
-It is named after Juan C. Angara, the father of former provincial governor Bella Angara and Senator Edgardo Angara, sometime in early 2006.
+It is named after Juan Calderón Angara, the father of former provincial governor Bella Angara and Senator Edgardo Angara, sometime in early 2006.